 - 3.2.1 Take account of any disabilities, including visual impairment, when planning and delivering care for adults with type 1 diabetes. - 3.2.2 Advice to adults with type 1 diabetes should be provided by a range of professionals with skills in diabetes care working together in a coordinated approach.
-A common environment (diabetes centre) is an important resource in allowing a diabetes multidisciplinary to work and communicate efficiently while providing consistent advice. - 3.2.3 Provide adults with type 1 diabetes with: - open-access services on a walk-in and telephone-request basis during normal working hours of Diabetes Day Centre - contact information for these services. - 3.2.4 Regard each adult with type 1 diabetes as an individual, rather than as a member of any cultural, economic or health-affected group (see also recommendations 3.4.4 and 3.4.12 about the cultural preferences of individual adults with type 1 diabetes).
+A common environment (diabetes centre) is an important resource in allowing a diabetes multidisciplinary team to work and communicate efficiently while providing consistent advice.

-3.2.5 Set up an individual care plan jointly agreed with the adult with type 1 diabetes, review it annually and modify it taking into account changes in the person's wishes, circumstances and medical findings, and record the details.
-The plan should include aspects of:

-- diabetes education, including nutritional advice (see sections 3.3 and 3.4) - insulin therapy, including dose adjustment (see sections 3.8 and 3.9) - self-monitoring (see section 3.6) - avoiding hypoglycaemia and maintaining awareness of hypoglycaemia - management of hypoglycaemia including training of friends and / or family on glucagon administration - sick day rules, ketone monitoring - for women of childbearing potential, implications for pregnancy and family planning advice, see the HSE (2010) Guidelines for the Management of Pre-gestational and Gestational Diabetes Mellitus and the NICE (2015) Guideline Diabetes in pregnancy: management from preconception to the postnatal period (NG3) - cardiovascular risk factor monitoring and management (see section 3.13) - complications monitoring and management (see section 3.16) - psychological wellbeing of the person with diabetes - means and frequency of communicating with the diabetes professional team - frequency and content of follow-up consultations, including review of HbA1c levels and experience of hypoglycaemia, and next annual review. - 3.2.6 Use population, practice-based and clinic diabetes registers to assist programmed recall for annual review and assessment of complications and cardiovascular risk. - 3.2.7 The multidisciplinary team approach should be available to inpatients with type 1 diabetes, regardless of the reason for admission (see section 3.14). - 3.2.8 At the time of diagnosis and periodically thereafter, provide adults with type 1 diabetes with up-to-date information about diabetes support groups (local and national) e.g. Diabetes Ireland, how to contact them and the benefits of membership.
+- 3.2.3 Provide adults with type 1 diabetes with: - open-access services on a walk-in and telephone-request basis during normal working hours of Diabetes Day Centre - contact information for these services - Regard each adult with type 1 diabetes as an individual, rather than as a member of any cultural, economic or health-affected group (see also recommendations 3.4.4 and 3.4.12 about the cultural preferences of individual adults with type 1 diabetes). - 3.2.5 Set up an individual care plan jointly agreed with the adult with type 1 diabetes, review it annually and modify it taking into account changes in the person's wishes, circumstances and medical findings, and record the details.
+The plan should include aspects of: - diabetes education, including nutritional advice (see sections 3.3 and 3.4) - insulin therapy, including dose adjustment (see sections 3.8 and 3.9) - self-monitoring (see section 3.6) - avoiding hypoglycaemia and maintaining awareness of hypoglycaemia - management of hypoglycaemia including training of friends and / or family on glucagon administration - sick day rules, ketone monitoring - for women of childbearing potential, family planning, contraception and pregnancy planning see the HSE (2010) Guidelines for the Management of Pre-gestational and Gestational Diabetes Mellitus, HSE/RCPI Diabetes in Pregnancy: A Model of Care for Ireland (2024), and NICE Guideline NG3:Diabetes in pregnancy: management from preconception to the postnatal period. - cardiovascular risk factor monitoring and management (see section 3.13) - complications monitoring and management (see section 3.16) - psychological wellbeing of the person with diabetes - means and frequency of communicating with the diabetes professional team - frequency and content of follow-up consultations, including review of HbA1c levels and experience of hypoglycaemia, and next annual review - 3.2.6 Use population, practice-based and clinic diabetes registers to assist programmed recall for annual review and assessment of complications and cardiovascular risk. - The multidisciplinary team approach should be available to inpatients with type 1 diabetes, 3.2.7 regardless of the reason for admission (see section 3.14). - 3.2.8 At the time of diagnosis and periodically thereafter, provide adults with type 1 diabetes with upto-date information about diabetes support groups (local and national) e.g. Diabetes Ireland, how to contact them and the benefits of membership.

-3.3 Education and information
+Education and information 3.3